Pantalowice

 Pantalowice is a village in the administrative district of Gmina Kańczuga, within Przeworsk County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 7 km south-east of Kańczuga, 14 km south of Przeworsk, and 34 km east of the regional capital Rzeszów.

 History

 In 1866 local Poles built the first school in Pantalowice.

 During the German occupation of Poland (World War II), in December 1942, the Germans murdered six Poles, three men and three women, in Pantalowice, for helping Jews.
 The Poles were denounced by 18-year-old Jewish woman Małka Schönfeld, whom they helped, after the Germans promised to spare her life in exchange for information about Poles, who helped Jews.
 In March 1943, the Germans murdered 11 Polish inhabitants suspected of participating in the Polish resistance movement (see Nazi crimes against the Polish nation).

 Sports

 The local football club is Lechia Pantalowice.
 It competes in the lower leagues.